menchelab/CartoGRAPHs/README.md

 Here you will find Jupyter Notebooks to use our method of visualizing different network characteristics based on feature modulation and dimensionality reduction.

-To get a first glance on the framework, we provide a Quickstarter Notebook with an examplary graph.
+To get a first glance on the framework, we provide a Quickstarter Notebook with an exemplary graph.
 Additionally one can dive deeper into real world networks focusing on the Protein Protein Interaction Network.

 ---